amarasa/equalize-heights/README.md

 </div>
 ```

-In both cases, all elements sharing the same group key (either via a class like `eh-members` or via a data attribute such as `data-equalize="product-card"`) will have their heights equalized automatically when the viewport meets your specified breakpoint (if any) or unconditionally if no breakpoint is set.
+In both cases, all elements in the same group will have their heights equalized automatically when the viewport meets the conditions specified by your breakpoint settings (or unconditionally if no breakpoints are set).

 ---